 Cause and Effect

-To bold text is to emotionally charge your emails.
-These actions make sure the other side is clear about how strongly you feel at that point in time.
-You also risk that the other side will over emphasize your emphasis!
-You’ve just lost control of your messaging.
+To bold text is to charge your emails emotionally.
+These actions make sure the other side is clear about how strongly you feel at that moment in time.
+About that specific set of words.

 Instead of relying on formatting for emphasis, build your vocabulary to use adjectives and verbs that relay the specific emphasis you desire.
-You’ll not only avoid misunderstandings but you will provide the impression that you are a professional that has the ability and skills to communicate with clarity.
+You’ll not only avoid misunderstandings, but you will provide the impression that you are a professional that has the ability and skills to communicate with clarity.